 The overall incidence of complications is < 7% but can be as high as 15 to 20% in high-grade injuries.
 Deep parenchymal lacerations can lead to a biliary fistula or biloma formation.
 In biliary fistula, bile leaks freely into the abdominal or thoracic cavity.
 A biloma is a contained collection of bile similar to an abscess.
 Bilomas are typically treated with percutaneous drainage.
 For biliary fistulas, biliary decompression through endoscopic retrograde cholangiopancreatography (ERCP) is highly successful.

 Abscesses develop in about 3 to 5% of injuries, often because of devitalized tissue being exposed to biliary contents.
-Diagnosis is suspected in patients in whom pain, temperature, and WBC count increase in the days after injury; confirmation is by CT.
+Diagnosis is suspected in patients in whom pain, temperature, and white blood count (WBC) increase in the days after injury; confirmation is by CT.
 Abscesses are usually treated with percutaneous drainage, but laparotomy may be necessary when percutaneous management fails.

 Success rates for nonoperative management are about 92% for grade 1 and 2 injuries, 80% for grade 3 injuries, 72% for grade 4 injuries, and 62% for grade 5 injuries.
-Following nonoperative management, there is no consensus in the literature regarding length of ICU stay, hospital stay, resumption of diet, duration of bedrest, or limitation of activity once discharged (1).
+Following nonoperative management, there is no consensus in the literature regarding length of intensive care unit (ICU) stay, hospital stay, resumption of diet, duration of bedrest, or limitation of activity once discharged (1).